-Argentine Pass is a high mountain pass at an elevation of 13,207 ft (4,025 m) above the sea level, located in the Front Range of the Rocky Mountains of central Colorado in the United States.
-It's one of the highest mountain roads in Colorado.
+Argentine Pass is a high mountain pass at an elevation of 4.034m (13,234ft) above the sea level, located on the boundary of Clear Creek and Summit counties, in the U.S. state of Colorado.
+It's one of the highest roads of Colorado.

-Located in Summit County, the road over the pass is a rough 4x4 trail.
-Rocky at the start and very narrow at the top of Argentine Pass.
+Set high in the Front Range of the Rocky Mountains of central Colorado, the road is subject to seasonal closure.
 Snow can block trail well into summer.
 It’s only passable in good weather during the summer.
-Vehicle travel is only possible on the Georgetown side, the Horseshoe Basin side may only be traversed by foot or by bicycle.
+Vehicle travel is only possible on the Georgetown side of the pass.
+On the Horseshoe Basin side is only accessible by foot or by mountain bike.

 Pic&Video: Alan Atkins